3 Ways to Play the Coming Silver Shortage

 If you don’t feel like dealing with the hassle of storing your investment, there are several alternative paths to invest in silver without buying a safe.

-2. Recently, another silver opportunity emerged, in the form of an Exchange-Traded Fund (ETF).
-The iShares Silver Trust (AMEX: SLV) is backed by more than 130 million ounces of silver, totaling $1.8 billion in assets.
+2. Recently, another silver opportunity emerged in the form of an exchange-trade fund (ETF).
+The iShares Silver Trust (NYSE: SLV) is backed by more than 500 million ounces of silver, totaling $13 billion in assets.
 It’s important to note, however, that its Net Asset Value (NAV) factors in the trust’s expenses and liabilities.
 So while the price of the ETF is significantly correlated to the price of silver, it’s not a pure play on the metal.

-3. Another excellent choice is through an EverBank Metals Select Account, in which you can buy silver (and gold) at just 1% above the market price.
+3. Another excellent choice is through an EverBank Metals Select Account.
+In this type of account you can buy silver (and gold) at just 1% above the market price.
 In “unallocated” accounts, your purchased metal is pooled with that of other investors like you, which eliminates storage and maintenance costs.
 “Allocated” accounts allow you to purchase your own silver and gold – bars and coins – with a custodial fee.
 (We should point out that the publisher of Investment U has a marketing relationship with EverBank)

 3) Go to the Source